HareOm/asgard/README.md

 - Better Buddypress integration
 - Featuring posts (valhalla logo)
 - Profile city input autocomplete
-- Twitter on front page should be for following.
 - Can not up vote on video/photo/article/link page
 - Make Author Photo Larger
 - Give Author more ability to customize profile (location)